laberning/openrowingmonitor/doc/installation.md

 # Set up of Open Rowing Monitor

-This guide roughly explains how to set up your device.
-I will probably build an automated installation script from this later.
+This guide roughly explains how to set up the rowing software and hardware.

 ## Requirements